 Protocol - What you must do Guidance adoptive home within 30 days.
 At a minimum, the plan shall document the child-specific recruitment efforts such as the use of state, regional, and national adoption exchanges including electronic exchange systems to facilitate orderly and timely in state and interstate placements.
 Adoption by relatives or fictive kin may be an option to consider if the relative or fictive kin are willing to adopt and can provide a safe home.
 Care should be taken in assessing this option to consider whether there may be conflict or divided loyalties between the parent of the child(ren) and the adopting relatives and how these issues would be handled.
-If an adoption by relative or fictive kin can be achieved, the child(ren)'s sense of identity and family history can be preserved.
-Adoption by foster parents is often an appropriate plan, especially if the child(ren) has developed a close relationship with the foster family.
+If an adoption by relative or fictive kin can be achieved, the child(ren)'s sense of identity and family history can be preserved. process and a constraint and a constrain Adoption by foster parents is often an appropriate plan, especially if the child(ren) has developed a close relationship with the foster family.
 Such a plan has the benefit of providing continuity for the child with a family that he or she already knows without requiring an additional move.
-When adention by a relative fictive kin or factor parent is not an ention the county child welfare When adoption by a relative, fictive kin, or foster parent is not an option, the county child welfare agency should place the child in an approved adoptive home.
+When adoption by a relative, fictive kin, or foster parent is not an option, the county child welfare agency should place the child in an approved adoptive home.
 There may be approved families waiting that may be appropriate for the child(ren), or potential adoptive families may need to be recruited specifically for the child(ren).
-Recruitment activities should include the use of media resources. resources.
-The county child welfare agencies shall have current information available for prospective adoptive families that describes the kind of children needing placement, the availability of Adoption Assistance, and procedures for referring families they are unable to serve to other child placing agencies.
+Recruitment activities should include the use of media resources.
+The county child welfare agencies shall have current information available for prospective adoptive families that describes the kind of children needing placement, the availability of Adoption Assistance, and procedures for referring families they are unable to serve to other child placing agencies. agencies.